Skip to main content

 • working: The agent is currently processing the task.

-• input_required: The agent requires additional input from the user to proceed.
+• input-required: The agent requires additional input from the user to proceed.

 • completed: The agent has successfully completed the task.